Gitphiyi/Phi-Database/REPORT.md

     // Adds COMMIT at end of transaction
 }
 ```

-Operations are partitioned by which table they modify, then lock/unlock pairs are inserted to ensure serializability.

 ## 5. Problems I Ran Into

 ### 5.1 Bazel to CMake